Code-4-Community/learning-resources/docs/week-3.md

 export default LuckyNum;
 ```
-Our component is now reuseable!!
+Our component is now reusable!!
 We now can use it on Doug's profile like so.

 ```
 import React from 'react';